ashish-pondit/booking_schedule/readme.md

 **DISCLAIMER:** while this model is a nice out of the box feature to have, it may not scale well.
 If you use this, keep that in mind.

 ------
 ### 3. Event

-This model stores meta data for a date.
+This model stores metadata for a date.
 You can relate this data to many other models.

 ```python